 Making money from photography isn’t easy.
 If anything, it’s getting more difficult.
 As the supply increases, prices drop, meaning photographers have to keep diversifying to keep earning money.
 Whether photography accounts for 100% of your income or you want to make a little cash on the side to support your habit, you should consider stock photography.

-The market for stock photography is massive, so whatever your niche, theres likely a demand for it.
+The market for stock photography is massive, so whatever your niche, there’s likely demand for it.
 As long as your photography is of a high quality it will likely be accepted into stock libraries.
 As trends change in marketing, so does the demand for certain genres and styles, but it isn’t hard to stay on top of what’s selling well.
 There will also be certain categories that will always sell well, such as travel photography.

 Is Selling Stock Right For You?

 Stock isn’t right for every photographer.
-You need to weigh up the pros and cons, and test the waters a little first.
+You need to weigh up the pros and cons and test the waters a little first.
 It’s easy, passive income that you can spend a little time updating and watch the dollars roll in.
 Don’t quit your job just yet, though.
 Royalties can be pretty poor (as low as 25c per sale).
 It takes quite a bit of time to build up a library large enough to start seeing payments coming in.
 You also need to remember that you need written consent from any recognizable person in your photos.

 The Best Stock Photo Sites